- I got a text message saying my account was locked but when I logged in there was nothing wrong.

 Phishing emails may appear as promotions that give you something for free (when you log in and "claim" the item) or threaten account suspension (which you prevent by logging in and "confirming" some account information).
 These emails may have simple mistakes that someone writing professionally wouldn't make, so check for bad grammar and spelling.

 Do not reply to emails that ask for your account information.
-We only need to confirm account details through email if you're talking to a Game Master about a ticket.
+Blizzard will only confirm account details through email if you're talking to a Game Master about a ticket.

 If you receive a phishing email, please forward it to email@example.com.
 Copy and paste the entire email header into the message body so we can identify its source.

 Please report players impersonating GMs so we can take action against them.
-We will also place them on a temporary ignore list so you can keep playing without receiving additional messages.
+This will also place them on a temporary ignore list so you can keep playing without receiving additional messages.

 If your account has been hacked, submit a ticket and secure the account as soon as possible.
-You should also consider attaching a Blizzard Authenticator and signing up for Blizzard Notifications for added layers of security.
+You should also consider attaching a Battle.net Authenticator and signing up for Notifications for added layers of security.

 If you received a suspicious text message that is allegedly from Blizzard Entertainment, do not click on any links in the message.
 Log in normally to your account to see if there are any issues.
 To report a suspicious text, send an email with the phone number of the sender and the entire text of the message to firstname.lastname@example.org.
 Make sure to report any website addresses that were included in the text.